-This is my Review of the Aeronaut 45 from Tom Bihn, I’ve had the bag for around six months and have used it on several trips all over the globe including Finnish Lapland, England, Singapore and Malaysia and Estonia
+This is my Review of the Tom Bihn Aeronaut 45, I’ve had the bag for around six months and have used it on several trips.
+It’s been all over the globe including Finnish Lapland, England, Singapore and Malaysia and Estonia

 I’m really into backpacks and bags and I’m going to unashamedly geek out hard on this review as there’s so much to say.
-My passion for bags and backpacks should hopefully make for a thorough review and help you figure out if the Aeronaut is right for you.
+My passion for bags and backpacks should hopefully make for a thorough review and help you figure out if the Tom Bihn Aeronaut 45 is right for you.

 Just a few caveats to note before I dive into the review: